tytydraco/yessleep/out/Yesterday_morning_somebody_delivered_The_Sheriffs_cell_phone_to_the_police_station_in_an_unmarked_cardboard_box_with_a_newly_recorded_voice_memo_on_it_Twentyfour_hours_later_Im_the_only_one_who_made_it_out_of_town_alive.md

 Of course, that was all bullshit.
 I knew the Bourdeaux family intimately.
 I was close friends with their kids growing up.
 They were Catholic, for Christ’s sake.
 They did it a little differently and sounded a little differently when they worshipped, but they were Christian all the same.
 But, when push came to shove, the truth of their beliefs was irrelevant.

 Because what is a zealot without a heathen?
 How can you define light without its contrasting dark?
 There was a role to be filled in a play that’s been going on since the beginning of time, and they became the unlucky volunteers.
-People like Sergent Landry needed a heathen.
+People like Sergeant Landry needed a heathen.
 He required someone to blame when things went wrong.

 Because a God-fearing man should only receive the blessings of this world, and if by some chance they don’t, well, there’s only one feasible explanation: interference by the devil and his disciples.